Version 2.x

 <figure>

-<img class="gridzyImage" src="https://placeimg.com/480/640/any?2" alt="another random image" />
+<img class="gridzyImage" src="https://loremflickr.com/480/640?random=2" alt="another random image" />

 <figcaption class="gridzyCaption">another caption text</figcaption>